Advent of Code 2015 - Day 17 - No Such Thing as Too Much

 Part 1

-We are supplied a list of all the different sized containers we have available to us as input; and for part one asked how many combinations of these will fit the 150 litre requirement.
-At its core today centres around the Subset sum problem, where-by given a Multiset we are required to find all the possible subsets that sum to a given number (in this case 150).
+We are supplied with a list of all the different-sized containers available to us as input, and for part one, we are asked how many combinations of these will fit the 150-litre requirement.
+At its core, today centres around the Subset Sum problem, whereby given a Multiset, we are required to find all the possible subsets that sum to a given number (in this case, 150).
 We begin by parsing the supplied containers into a form we can then process.

 const parseContainers = (input: string) =>